aknabi/google-cloud-healthcare-api-mcp/README.md

-# An MCP Server for Google Cloud Healthcare API (FHIR)
+# An MCP Server for FHIR APIs (Google Cloud Healthcare API and HAPI FHIR)

 [![smithery badge](https://smithery.ai/badge/@Kartha-AI/google-cloud-healthcare-api-mcp)](https://smithery.ai/server/@Kartha-AI/google-cloud-healthcare-api-mcp)

-A Model Context Protocol (MCP) server that provides healthcare tools for interacting with FHIR resources on [Google Cloud Healthcare API](https://cloud.google.com/healthcare-api) and public medical research APIs like pubmed, using MCP clients like Claude and Goose.
+A Model Context Protocol (MCP) server that provides healthcare tools for interacting with FHIR resources on [Google Cloud Healthcare API](https://cloud.google.com/healthcare-api), [HAPI FHIR Server](https://hapifhir.io/), and public medical research APIs like PubMed, using MCP clients like Claude and Goose.

-This is a slightly modified version for AgentCare MCP Server for EHRs. https://github.com/Kartha-AI/agentcare-mcp
+This is a slightly modified version of the AgentCare MCP Server for EHRs. https://github.com/Kartha-AI/agentcare-mcp

-The maion differnce is that this repo talks to Google Cloud Healthcare FHIR APIs thru a SmartonFHIR gateway that's secured by Firebase Auth.
+The main difference is that this repo can talk to both Google Cloud Healthcare FHIR APIs (through a SmartOnFHIR gateway secured by Firebase Auth) and HAPI FHIR servers (either public or self-hosted).

-## Architetcure
+## Architecture
 <img src="screenshots/architecture.png" alt="Architecture" width="700">

 ## Demo